Dan Reynolds: X Ambassadors (2013)

-Night Street Records and LOVELOUD (2016–present)
+Night Street Records and Loveloud festival (2016–present)

 In 2016, Reynolds formed Night Street Records, an imprint label under Interscope Records.
 His first signing was alternative hip-hop artist K.Flay.
+Reynolds later signed artist Benson Boone in collaboration with Warner Records in 2021.
+Both Night Street Records artists have since been nominated for Grammy Awards, and Boone's song "Beautiful Things" went on to become the biggest-selling single in the world in 2024.

-He organized the charity festival LOVELOUD, held August 26, 2017 in Orem, to "fight against teen suicide and to bring communities [...] and encourage acceptance" of LGBTQ youth.
+He organized the charity festival Loveloud, held August 26, 2017, in Orem, to "fight against teen suicide and to bring communities [...] and encourage acceptance" of LGBTQ youth.
 The concert donated the profits to LGBT organizations The Trevor Project, GLAAD, and others.
 Performing acts included Imagine Dragons, Neon Trees, Krewella, Joshua James, and Nicholas Petricca (of Walk the Moon).
-The film Believer, centering on LGBTQ youth suicides in Utah, and the LOVELOUD concert, premiered at Sundance on January 20, 2018, and on HBO on June 25, 2018.
+The film Believer, centering on LGBTQ youth suicides in Utah, and the Loveloud concert, premiered at Sundance on January 20, 2018, and on HBO on June 25, 2018.

-A second LOVELOUD festival was held on July 28, 2018, at Rice-Eccles Stadium in Salt Lake City.
+A second Loveloud festival was held on July 28, 2018, at Rice-Eccles Stadium in Salt Lake City.
 Acts included Imagine Dragons, Zedd, Mike Shinoda (of Linkin Park), Grace VanderWaal, Tyler Glenn (of Neon Trees), Vagabon, A.W., and Cameron Esposito.
 An estimated 35,000 people attended the 2018 event and raised approximately a million dollars for the various charities.
-The event was live streamed for free on YouTube, sponsored by AT&T. During his appearance at the 2018 festival, Utah's Lieutenant Governor Spencer Cox announced Governor Gary Herbert's declaration of July 28, 2018, as "LoveLoud Day in Utah."
+The event was live streamed for free on YouTube, sponsored by AT&T. During his appearance at the 2018 festival, Utah's Lieutenant Governor Spencer Cox announced Governor Gary Herbert's declaration of July 28, 2018, as "Loveloud Day in Utah".